-- transportation of the employee, members of his household and personal possessions - hiring temporary residential accommodation for the employee and members of his household for up to 183 days after transfer - such costs as SARS may allow, e.g. new school uniforms, replacement of curtains, bond registration and cancellation fees, legal fees, transfer duty, motor vehicle registration fees and estate agent's commission on sale of previous residence.
+- transportation of the employee, members of his household and personal possessions - hiring temporary residential accommodation for the employee and members of his household for up to 183 days after transfer - other related costs, including new school uniforms, replacement of curtains, bond registration and cancellation fees, legal fees, transfer duty. motor vehicle registration fees and estate agents commission on sale of previous residence.

-Expenses which do not qualify are the loss on sale of the previous residence and architect's fees for design of or alterations to a new residence.
+Expenses which do not qualify include the loss on sale of the previous residence and architect's fees for design of or alterations to a new residence.